jaquerinte/caravel_radiation_harden/README.md

 ## **Available Tests**

-For this project there is a set of test in order to verify the functionality described.
-The test are the following.
+We provide a set of tests that verifies all the described functionality.
+All tests have been tested both at RTL as well as at gate-level simulation.
+The test are the following:

-- la_test1: This test is the basic test, write a value with ECC to a register and then reads that value from the memory.
+- la_test1: This test is the most basic test, which writes a value with ECC to a register and then reads that value from the memory.

 - la_test2: This test, writes and reads all of the 32 registers of chip using ECC.